Welcome to Tech Orientation 2024-2025!

 Click here to download and install the app.

-web resource VISUAL STUDIO CODE (VS Code) - Preferred for Mac and Windows computers
+web resource VISUAL STUDIO CODE (VS Code) - For Mac and Windows computers

 web resource IF NOTHING ELSE WORKS